Managing transactions - Amazon Redshift

 • If the stored procedure is created with SET config options, it can't issue a COMMIT, ROLLBACK, or TRUNCATE statement.
 This restriction applies within the stored procedure's own body and within any nested procedure call.

 • Any cursor that is open (explicitly or implicitly) is closed automatically when a COMMIT, ROLLBACK, or TRUNCATE statement is processed.
-For constraints on explicit and implicit cursors, see Considerations for stored procedure support.
+For constraints on explicit and implicit cursors, see Stored procedure limitations.

 Additionally, you can't run COMMIT or ROLLBACK using dynamic SQL.
 However, you can run TRUNCATE using dynamic SQL.
 For more information, see Dynamic SQL.